 In both applications, hydrated lime enhances the workability as well as the durability of the plaster.
 The fine particle size of lime products helps in the retention of water in the plaster.
 This enhances workability while providing water for proper gypsum or cement hydration to occur.
 Gypsum or portland cement provide the initial set and early hardness for both types of plaster.
 Hydrated lime absorbs carbon dioxide from the atmosphere to chemically change it into limestone.
 This reaction increases the strength of the plaster over time.

-Graymont building lime products are manufactured at the Company's plant located in Genoa, OH.
+Graymont building lime products are manufactured at the Company's plant located in Genoa plant in Ohio.
 This area of Northwest Ohio is considered to have one of the best deposits of dolomitic limestone for the production of finish lime products in the world.
 Graymont Dolime (OH) Inc. offers several different types of lime products for plastering applications.

 Ivory® Finish Lime and Snowdrift® Finish Lime are products that are autoclaved for immediate use with gauging plasters and portland cement, without soaking or slaking.
 These Type S hydrated lime products offer the high plasticity, tight bonding and smooth troweling sought by plasterers.

 Grand Prize® Finishing Lime is a single-hydrate (Type N) product designed for use with gypsum or portland cement.
 It requires a minimum of 16 hours of soaking to develop sufficient hydration for use.
 Grand Prize features high plasticity and exceptional body for smooth application.